 From Fillmore posters to some of the bravest LP covers in history like Sgt.
 Pepper’s, The Doors and After Bathing At Baxter’s, the collectible artistic ephemera of the Summer of Love still stands tall as a testimony to the freedom of expression that so permeated the 1960s.

-www.posterplanet.com, an online retail source, sees the growth in the market for ‘67 memorabilia and classic psychedelic posters from artists like Rick Griffin and John Van Hamersveld.
+Stuart Wilson at www.posterplanet.com, an online retail source, sees the growth in the market for ‘67 memorabilia and classic psychedelic posters from artists like Rick Griffin and John Van Hamersveld.

 “The audience has been pretty steady, and values have increased over time regarding Summer of Love collectibles,” says Wilson.
 “People are looking for the iconic-type pieces that have stood the test of time.
 To spend a couple grand on a poster, you have to be real serious.
 I know there is a first printing of the [Alton] Kelly and [Stanley] Mouse Skeleton and Roses poster going for 8 to 15 grand ... mint condition.
 There is a demand for the Matrix posters, Doors, Grateful Dead, Hendrix, the Who and Quicksilver, who have always been a poster band.
 Detroit artist Gary Grimshaw is gaining popularity, along with Rick Griffin and John Van Hamersveld.”